-Symbol Symbol explanation Symbol Symbol explanation (OFF)ACC Turn ignition switch from OFF to ACC position.
+Symbol Symbol explanation Symbol Symbol explanation OFF ACC Turn ignition switch from OFF to ACC position.
 7 VENT switch is ON.
 (ACC+)OFF Turn ignition switch from ACC to OFF position. • Fan switch is ON.
-(At any position except for OFF position) (GFF) ON Turn ignition switch from OFF to ON position.
+(At any position except for OFF position) (OFF ON Turn ignition switch from OFF to ON position.
 Fan switch is OFF.
-(DN OFF Turn ignition switch from ON to OFF position.
+(GN OFF Turn ignition switch from ON to OFF position.
 FUSE Apply positive voltage from battery with fuse directly to components.
-Do not start engine, or check with engine stopped.
-Drive vehicle.
+27 Do not start engine, or check with engine stopped.
+To Land Drive vehicle.
 Start engine, or check with engine running.
-BATI Disconnect battery negative cable.
+BATT Disconnect battery negative cable.
 Apply parking brake.
-Depress brake pedal.
-Release parking brake.
-Release brake pedal. сФн Check after engine is warmed up sufficiently.
+Depress brake pedal. and the Release parking brake.
+Release brake pedal. сЉн Check after engine is warmed up sufficiently.
 Depress accelerator pedal.
 V Voltage should be measured with a voltmeter.
 Release accelerator pedal.
 Circuit resistance should be measured with an ohmmeter.
-TCM OCON Pin terminal check for SMJ type ECM and TCM connectors.
-For details regarding the terminal arrangement, refer to PG-62, "Ter- A Current should be measured with an ammeter. minal Arrangement" .
-Procedure with CONSULT-II ® Procedure without CONSULT-II
+TCM OCON or ECM OCON Pin terminal check for SMJ type ECM and TCM connectors.
+For details regarding the terminal arrangement, refer to PG-72.
+A Current should be measured with an ammeter.
+"ELECTRICAL UNITS".
+(1) Procedure with CONSULT-II 1 12 21 ® Procedure without CONSULT-II